-- The Government provides matching grants of up to 300%, depending on the amount contributed and the Beneficiary’s Family Income.
+* Canada Disability Savings Bond - the Government provides matching grants of up to 300%, depending on the amount contributed and the beneficiary’s family income.
 The maximum is $3,500 each year, with a limit of $70,000 over your lifetime.
 Grants will be paid into the RDSP until the end of the calendar year in which the beneficiary turns 49.

 Several financial organizations offer the RDSP, the grant and the bond.
 To open an RDSP, contact one of the following participating financial organizations to complete a registration form:

 * Central 1 Trust Company

 * Desjardins Trust Inc.

 * Les Fonds d'investissement FMOQ inc. (for Québec residents)

 * Global Growth Assets Inc.

 |Hours||Mon-Fri 8 am-5 pm|